 There are quite a lot of hotels in nearby neighborhoods.
 It is totally fine to choose a hotel about 10-15 miles from the Lindner Family Tennis Center since driving in Mason is very easy.

 Every year, the tournament publishes a list of nearby hotels with negotiated rates.
 I have never tried booking at those rates.
 In 2016, we used 60,000 Marriott points to book five nights at the AC Hotel at Liberty Center.
 In 2018, we made last minute booking for two nights there to watch the SFs and finals and only had to pay $175-$200 per night including tax.
-The “discounted” rate for this hotel published by the tournament is $249 for 2018, so probably their rates aren’t necessarily the cheapest you can find.
+The “discounted” rate for this hotel published by the tournament was $249 for 2018, so probably their rates aren’t necessarily the cheapest you can find.

 I read that players often stay at the Marriott Northeast hotel, so if you stay there, you probably have a higher chance of seeing them.
 A tip I saw on Reddit is a fan went to the Marriott Northeast for breakfast (quite cheap) though he stayed at a different hotel, and he got to see several stars at breakfast.
 Don’t bother them while they are eating though.